corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/ledger-recovery-flow.md

 #### `verboseLogging`

 `verboseLogging` specifies whether to log details of each recovered transaction.
 By default, the flow only reports total counts of recovered records.
-It defaults to *false*.

 #### `recoveryBatchSize`